 Share Repurchase Program.
-During the three months ended March 31, 2011 we purchased 1.3 million shares of our common stock for a total cost of \$62.5 million pursuant to the authorization made by our Board of Directors in January 2011.
-During the three months ended March 31, 2010 we purchased 3.7 million shares of our common stock for a total cost of \$100.0 million pursuant to the authorization made by our Board of Directors in January 2010.
-As of March 31, 2011 we have \$137.5 million remaining under the January 2011 authorization.
+During the six months ended June 30, 2011, we purchased 2.9 million shares of our common stock for a total cost of \$160.0 million pursuant to the authorization made by our Board of Directors in January 2011.
+On July 25, 2011, our Board of Directors terminated the remaining authority under the January 2011 authorization and approved a new share repurchase authorization of up to \$200.0 million of our common stock.
 Share repurchases under this authorization may be made through open market transactions, negotiated purchases or otherwise, at times and in such amounts as management and a committee of the Board deem appropriate; these repurchases may be funded by operating cash flows and/or borrowings under our credit facility.
 This share repurchase program may be limited, suspended or terminated at any time without notice.